-Using the Raft distributed consensus protocol, DocDB automatically replicates data synchronously in order to survive failures while maintaining data consistency and avoiding operator intervention.
+Using the Raft distributed consensus protocol, DocDB automatically replicates data synchronously across the primary cluster in order to survive failures while maintaining data consistency and avoiding operator intervention.

 A number of concepts are central to replication.

 A fault domain comprises a group of nodes that are prone to correlated failures.
 The following are examples of fault domains:

 - Cloud providers

 Data is typically replicated across fault domains to be resilient to the outage of all nodes in one fault domain.

 The fault tolerance (FT) of a YugabyteDB universe is the maximum number of node failures it can survive while continuing to preserve correctness of data.

 YugabyteDB replicates data across nodes (or fault domains) in order to tolerate faults.
 The replication factor (RF) is the number of copies of data in a YugabyteDB universe.
 FT and RF are correlated.
 To achieve a FT of